ros-acceleration/community/README.md

 | `3` | [REP 2007](https://ros.org/reps/rep-2007.html) | [`Type Adaptation Feature`](https://ros.org/reps/rep-2007.html) | An extension to rclcpp that will make it easier to convert between ROS types and custom, user-defined types for Topics, Services, and Actions. |
 | `4` | [REP 2000](https://ros.org/reps/rep-2000.html) | [`ROS 2 Releases and Target Platforms`](https://ros.org/reps/rep-2000.html) | Production-grade multi-platform ROS support with Yocto |

 The ROS 2 Hardware Acceleration Working Group contributes and maintains open source implementations of various components of the stack above.
 A complete implementation of the `ROS 2 Hardware Acceleration Stack` including professional support, documentation, examples as well as reference designs is available at Acceleration Robotics' [ROBOTCORE™](https://accelerationrobotics.com/robotcore.php).
-Other solutions that implement of *part of the stack* include AMD's [KRS](https://xilinx.github.io/KRS/) (the Kria Robotics Stack), or NVIDIA's NITROS (NVIDIA Isaac Transport for ROS).
+Other solutions that implement *part of the stack* include AMD's [KRS](https://xilinx.github.io/KRS/) (the Kria Robotics Stack), or NVIDIA's NITROS (NVIDIA Isaac Transport for ROS).

 ## Reference hardware platforms